rencap12/rencap12/README.md

 # Hi there! 👋 I'm Reneca❗

 Welcome to my GitHub profile!
-I am a recent Computer Science grad from the University of Florida, currently working with 💻 **Full-Stack development** and 📱 **Android Application development**.
+I am a Computer Science grad from the University of Florida, where I was working with 💻 **Full-Stack development** and 📱 **Android Application development**.
 Here you'll find a mix of projects that reflect what I have done.
 Feel free to explore!

 ## 🔧 Languages & Tools